-- The hours with the highest net loads have the greatest marginal capacity costs. - The marginal capacity costs phase out, instead of cutting out sharply at a threshold (which would occur if costs were allocated evenly to a number of top hours). - The sum across a year's hourly capacity costs will equal the \$/MW-year shadow price, amplified by the PRM.
+- The marginal capacity costs phase out, instead of cutting out sharply at a threshold (which would occur if costs were allocated evenly to a number of top hours). - The sum across a year's hourly capacity costs will equal the \$/MW-year shadow price, amplified by the PRM.